 In addition to the private dog trainer cost, keep in mind there may be some “extras” a professional trainer would suggest you purchase.
 For example, they may suggest a specific collar or harness that ensures proper leash behavior.

 The trainer may also work with clicker training and suggest you follow through with a clicker of your own.
 Dog treats will also likely be a part of the training regimen.

 Although none of these training tools are expensive, they are additional costs to keep in mind.

 Is paying for dog training worth it?

 The training costs you would spend to teach your pups some obedience and other skills in private dog training classes are definitely worth it.

 Training your pup is one of the most important aspects of having a happy and healthy pet.
 Opting for a dog trainer may help create a positive bond between you and your dog.

-Consider which type of training is best suited for you and your dog, as well as your wallet.
+Consider which type of training is best suited for you and your dog, and your wallet.

 Bear in mind that whatever costs it may entail are all worth it when you and your dog are more comfortable with each other because of these training classes.
 As with all aspects of dog training, remember to be patient and enjoy the process with your furry friend!